usnistgov/STP2X3D/README.md

     - vc14 or higher (x64) should be selected.
   - The complete set of DLL files required for STP2X3D to run is as follows.
     - freetype.dll, TKBO.dll, TKBRep.dll, TKCAF.dll, TKCDF.dll, TKernel.dll, TKG2d.dll, TKG3d.dll, TKGeomAlgo.dll, TKGeomBase.dll, TKHLR.dll, TKLCAF.dll.
 TKMath.dll, TKMesh.dll, TKPrim.dll, TKService.dll, TKShHealing.dll, TKSTEP.dll, TKSTEP209.dll, TKSTEPAttr.dll, TKSTEPBase.dll, TKTopAlgo.dll, TKV3d.dll, TKVCAF.dll, TKXCAF.dll, TKXDESTEP.dll, TKXSBase.dll

-## Build the STEP to X3D Translator
+## Build the STEP to X3D Translator - Windows
 - Use [CMake](https://cmake.org/) 3.12.2 or higher to build the software.
   - vc14 or higher (x64) should be selected for the generator.
 - You can also create a new project, include source files, and build the project in Visual Studio.